google/WebFundamentals/src/content/en/fundamentals/design-and-ui/content/write.markdown

 * Reduce clutter
 * Get to the point

-## Find out more about tone, voice, style and structure
+## Find out more about voice, style and structure

 * <a href="http://www.usability.gov/how-to-and-tools/methods/writing-for-the-web.html">Writing for the Web</a>, usability.gov
 * <a href="https://www.nngroup.com/articles/concise-scannable-and-objective-how-to-write-for-the-web/">How to Write for the Web</a>, Norman Nielsen Group